GluonicPenguin/voronoi-mapper/README.md

 ## Step 3: Use mapper

 `voronoi-mapper` takes two positional arguments: the input csv file and the output file name and path.
-An optional argument for the output plot type, e.g. pdf or png, is available (default is pdf).
+An optional argument for the output plot type, e.g. pdf or png, is available (default is png).
 For example:

 ```
 python voronoi_mapper.py /path/to/places.csv /path/for/places_plot